ajinkya-kulkarni/PyFlocking/README.md

 - imageio
 - tqdm

-You can install the dependencies using the following command:
+You can install the latest versions of the dependencies using the following command:
 `pip install numpy pandas matplotlib imageio tqdm`

 ## Output